-But think beyond helium balloons - for a bunch of good reasons that you can read about in our blog post: Why We Don't Sell Balloons... but the title of Zoos Victoria’s balloon awareness campaign pretty much sums it up: When Balloons Fly, Seabirds Die.
+Balloons are usually the first decorations that come to mind because they're a universal symbolise for festivity.
+But think beyond helium balloons - for a bunch of good reasons that you can read about in our blog post: Hold On To Your Balloons!
+(The title of Zoos Victoria’s balloon awareness campaign pretty much sums it up: When Balloons Fly, Seabirds Die.)

-Temporary tattoos are another body decoration option.
-Mini body art that delights on party day, then naturally wears away after a few body washes.
-We have a range of kids tattoos to suit various party themes and personal penchants!
+Temporary tattoos are another fun body decoration option for kids' parties.
+Mini body art that delights on party day, then naturally fades away after a few body washes.

 Rainbow tattoos by Totally Innocent